Request Sample Lesson

-Perry Roth is Adjunct Instructor of Saxophone at Kent State University’s Hugh A. Glauser School of Music, The College of Wooster, The Hartt School Community Division, and is the saxophone teaching artist for the Yale School of Music—Music in Schools Initiative.
+Perry Roth is on faculty at Kent State University’s Hugh A. Glauser School of Music, The College of Wooster, The Hartt School Community Division, and is the saxophone teaching artist for the Yale School of Music—Music in Schools Initiative.
 Roth is an accomplished solo artist, chamber musician and educator.
 He holds the tenor saxophone chair in the Barkada Quartet, which he joined in the spring of 2017.
-As an avid performer, he has performed with the Baton Rouge Symphony, the Connecticut Valley Symphony, the Hartt Symphony, the JACK Quartet, the American Modern Ensemble, and the Hartford Independent Chamber Orchestra.
-Roth has commissioned or premiered new works by composers Martin Bresnick, Joel Love, David Macbride, Marc Mellits, Carlos Simon and Mischa Zupko among others.
+As an avid performer, he has appeared with the Baton Rouge Symphony, the Connecticut Valley Symphony, the Hartt Symphony, the JACK Quartet, the American Modern Ensemble, and the Hartford Independent Chamber Orchestra.
+Roth has commissioned or premiered new works by composers Martin Bresnick, Joel Love, David Macbride, Marc Mellits, Carlos Simon and Mischa Zupko, among others.

-Dr. Roth previously taught at The Hartt School, University of Hartford (College & Pre- College Divisions) and the University of Massachusetts, Amherst.
-In the summers, he is the saxophone teaching artist for the Yale School of Music, Morse Summer Music Academy and is a teaching associate for the American Saxophone Academy.
+He previously taught at The Hartt School, University of Hartford (College Division) and the University of Massachusetts—Amherst.
+In the summers, he is the saxophone teaching artist for the Yale School of Music—Morse Summer Music Academy and is a teaching associate for the American Saxophone Academy.